 What is Log File?

-For example, a user would be able to see a graph of daily visitors over the course of a month and click on each day for further information.
+For example, a user would be able to see a graph of daily visitors over a month and click on each day for further information.

 Types of Log Files

-Almost every component in a network generates a different form of data, which each component logs separately.
+Almost every component in a network generates a different form of log files in the database, which each component logs separately.
 As a result, there are many different sorts of logs, including:

 - Event Logs